uvapl/uva-prog-physics/20 Week 2/10 Python Practice 2/20 Exercises.md

 ## 2.0 Print vs Return

 This isn't really an exercise, just an important bit of reading.
-Download the file [homework2.py](homework2.py).
-In it, these two functions are defined:
+These two functions are defined:

 	def f1(x):
 	    print x + 1